 Leveraging the Legal Framework of a Favorable State Such as New Hampshire.

-Enhancing its status as a premier trust jurisdiction, South Dakota recently enacted legislation authorizing married couples to form a trust and achieve a 100% stepped up cost basis on trust assets specifically designated as community property.
+Enhancing its status as a premier trust jurisdiction, South Dakota has enacted legislation authorizing married couples to form a trust and achieve a 100% stepped up cost basis on trust assets specifically designated as community property.
 South Dakota joins Alaska and Tennessee as the only states specifically authorizing such trusts.